bcokert/brandonokert.com/source/_posts/TestingInReact.md

 # Utility Patterns
 These patterns can make your life a lot easier, and make your tests cleaner to boot.
-Apply liberally.
+I hesitate to call them libraries as they will likely have to be tuned to your specific scenario, and there are still edge cases that are not fully handled here.
+But by using them as building blocks, you should be able to extrapolate to solve various problems you might encounter.

 ## Then
 The Then pattern is good for sequencing of events in the event loop.
 Most things in React (changing this.state after a setState(), rendering after a setState) are queued immediately, so simply ensuring things run in order can make them easy to test.
 We can use expect(...) within Then's without any surprises.
 ```javascript then.js